meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Choline

 I&rsquo;ve spent time on forums about human longevity, and one of the first things they like to supplement is choline.
-In addition, it&rsquo;s popular in the nootropics community, who think it may help your smarts.
+It&rsquo;s also popular in the nootropics community, who think it helps your intelligence, at least when combined with racetam drugs, which use up choline.

-There are many forms of choline, like phosphatidylcholine and blah blah blah&#x2026; and it&rsquo;s present in all animal tissue, but what&rsquo;s interesting: **your body will expend the choline in order to &ldquo;neutralize&rdquo; methionine.**  As you know, the amino acid methionine is found in large quantities in muscle meat (and eggs).
+There are many forms of choline, like phosphatidylcholine and blah blah blah&#x2026; and it&rsquo;s present in all animal tissue, but what&rsquo;s interesting: **your body will expend choline in order to &ldquo;neutralize&rdquo; methionine.**  As you know, the amino acid methionine is found in large quantities in muscle meat and eggs.
 Which means that, if you eat muscle meat but not other parts of the animal, you may still fail to get enough choline.
+Especially true when you avoid yolks and fatty meat, which do have choline, in favour of lean meat and egg whites, which lack it.

-You shouldn&rsquo;t be wasting choline on this &#x2013; eat glycine-rich foods, see [Methionine-glycine balance](#orgaed8fd2).
+You shouldn&rsquo;t be wasting choline this way &#x2013; eat glycine-rich foods, see [Methionine-glycine balance](#orgaed8fd2), to deal with the methionine so you can keep all the choline for your benefit.

 What&rsquo;s a good source of choline?
 Liver!
-It stands alone as an effective dietary choline source.
+It stands uncontested as the most effective dietary choline source.

-For plant sources, the betaine found mostly in spinach (and to a small extent in beetroots, after which it&rsquo;s named), can be converted in the body to choline but not a lot.
+For plant sources, the betaine found mostly in spinach (and to a small extent in beetroots, after which betaine is named), can be converted in the body to choline but not a lot.
 This makes spinach essential for vegans.

 Genetics can help.
 90% of Japanese people have a gene for converting some methionine to choline ([source](http://blog.cholesterol-and-health.com/2010/12/meeting-choline-requirement-eggs-organs.html)), but not so many Western people have it.